Francis Barber: Later years

 Barber moved with his family to a rented terrace house in Lichfield, Johnson's birthplace, where – as a Gentleman's Magazine correspondent reported – he spent his time "in fishing, cultivating a few potatoes, and a little reading".
 Later he opened up a small village school in nearby Burntwood.
 The money from his inheritance did not last and Barber sold off his store of Johnson memorabilia to defray his debts.
 Johnson's biographers, Hawkins and Hester Piozzi, were critical of Barber's marriage to a white woman.
-He died in Stafford on 13 January 1801 due to an unsuccessful operation at Staffordshire Royal Infirmary.
+He died in Stafford on 13 January 1801, due to an unsuccessful operation at Staffordshire Royal Infirmary.
 He was survived by his son, Samuel Barber, his daughter, Ann, and his wife, Elizabeth.
 Samuel became a Methodist lay preacher, while Elizabeth and Ann set up a small school.
 Both Samuel and Ann married white partners.
 Barber's descendants still farm near Lichfield.

 Legacy

-Barber appears as a character in the 2015 play Mr Foote's Other Leg.
+Barber appears as a character in the 2015 play Mr Foote's Other Leg, by Ian Kelly.

+John Thieme's novel, The Book of Francis Barber: A Legatee's Journal (2018) is a loose fictional autobiography, centred on the period after Johnson's death and Barber's move to Lichfield.

 A plaque in Barber's honour on the railings of his and Johnson's former London home at 17 Gough Square (now Dr Johnson's House) was unveiled in 2016, by his great-great-great-great-grandson, Cedric Barber.